For Ages 7-10, 11-14

 1. My child is new to computers and programming.
 Will he / she be able to follow?

-We recommend that your child completes our Start With Scratch course for a solid foundation in Scratch and programming concepts first, and has played Minecraft before enrolling in this course.
+We recommend that your child completes our Start With Scratch course for a solid foundation in Scratch and programming concepts first, and is familiar with Minecraft before enrolling in this course.

 2. Does my child need to have a Minecraft account in advance?